Below is information from AP Summer Institute workshops that were held in August 2014. Please stay tuned for next year's lineup.

 - Discussion on the new digital submission at the AP Studio Art reading in Salt Lake City, Utah

-- Overview of the week long syllabi, scheduling and activities
+- Overview of the week long syllabus, scheduling and activities

 Day One, Afternoon Session: